 This course is part of the Fire Officer II series and is structured to provide the student with instruction in writing behavioral objectives, lesson plan construction, and development of evaluation instruments and use of visual aids.
 The student will develop the skills to write course content for company and department level instruction.
 Lecture three hours per week.
-Prerequisites FIR 145 (Instructor I) or Instructor approval.
-Office of the State Fire Marshal Fire Officer II Certification Requirements: 1) Five years of fire service experience, 2) Certified Firefighter 3, 3) Certified Fire Officer I, 4) Completion of four FO II courses.
-5) One year of FO II Trainee experience.
+Prerequisite: FIR 145.
+Corequisite: FIR 100.